Atlantic Creoles: Religion and spiritual practices

-Canadian Atlantic Creoles
+Atlantic Creoles in Canada

-Atlantic creoles arrived in Canada in several waves.
-The first of these came as free persons serving in the French Army and Navy, though some were enslaved or indentured servants.
-About 1,000 captive creoles were brought to New France in the 17th and 18th centuries.
+Atlantic Creoles arrived in Canada in several waves.
+The first of these came as free persons serving in the French Army and Navy, though some were enslaved people or indentured servants.
+About 1,000 captive Creoles were brought to New France in the 17th and 18th centuries.
 After the American Revolutionary War, over 2000 indentured servants arrived to what was to become Quebec and Ontario.
 At the same time, approximately 3,500 free Black persons emigrated from the US and settled in what became Nova Scotia and New Brunswick.
 These Black Loyalists had won their freedom due to their support for Britain during the American Revolution.
-In 1792, about 1200 of the resettled Black Loyalist emigrated to West Africa and founded a new colony where their descendants identified as the Sierra Leone Creoles.
+In 1792, about 1200 of the resettled Black Loyalist emigrated to West Africa and founded a new colony, where their descendants identified as the Sierra Leone Creoles.

-Another group of over 800 free Blacks from California migrated to Vancouver Island between 1858 and 1860.
-Many creoles migrated to Canada in search of work and became porters with the railroad companies in Ontario, Quebec, and the Western provinces or worked in mines in the Maritimes.
+Another group of over 800 free Black people from California migrated to Vancouver Island between 1858 and 1860.
+Many Creoles migrated to Canada in search of work and became porters with the railroad companies in Ontario, Quebec, and the Western provinces or worked in mines in the Maritimes.
 Between 1909 and 1911 over 1500 migrated from Oklahoma as farmers and moved to Manitoba, Saskatchewan, and Alberta.

-Caribbean Atlantic Creoles
+Atlantic Creoles in the Caribbean

 Starting in the early 16th century the Modern colonization and settlement of the Caribbean began.
 Modern European and African cultures began to mix with the established Amerindian cultures.
 Later settlers from India and China would also contribute to the growing Caribbean Creole culture.

-Caribbean creole cuisine is a fusion of West African, Amerindian, East Asian, Arab, South Asian and British cuisines.
+Caribbean Creole cuisine is a fusion of West African, Amerindian, East Asian, Arab, South Asian and British cuisines.